pherosiden/doseffects/wc/readme.txt

                help files
  - BOOKSHELF - points to binp\help to allow the IPF viewer (VIEW.EXE) locate
                Open Watcom online manuals

-Linux 32-bit specifics

- - PATH      - must point to binl directory

-Linux 64-bit specifics

- - PATH      - must point to binl64 and binl directory, in that order

 These environment variables can be either set up in your startup files (which is the most convenient method if Open Watcom is the only compiler you use)